-A decision variable declaration which defines a default value is semantically equivalent to a decision variable declaration without default value and a subsequent default assignment (somewhere) in the same model.

-Please note that the current implementation of IVML accepts qualified and unqualified variable names within a compound while unqualified shall be default for denoting variables within the same compound.
-However, the current reasoning mechanism may not properly distinguish both cases so that a qualification with the compound name for variables denoting variables within a compound are required.

 The keyword attribute is deprecated, but still recognized by the implementation.
 However, it may be removed completely in one of the future versions.

 Due to technical reasons, currently annotations must not start with ‘v’ or ‘e’.

 The implementation of the tool support decides whether the entire file system or a subtree is considered.
 In EasY-Producer, currently the entire active workspace is considered.